DanielTWScott/axle-energy-demo/README.md

 - **For Customers**: Choice between maximizing savings or environmental impact
 - **For Axle**: Market differentiation and enhanced customer retention
 - **For Grid**: Better integration of renewable energy and reduced peak demand

+## ⚠️ Important Note

+**All performance metrics and portfolio numbers in this demo are simulated for demonstration purposes.** They represent realistic industry benchmarks and potential scale, but are not actual Axle Energy figures.
+The demo uses:

+- Simulated portfolio metrics (15,000+ assets, £156.7 monthly savings, etc.)
+- Real UK grid carbon intensity data (via National Grid ESO API)
+- Realistic optimization logic based on industry best practices
+- Hypothetical customer benefit calculations

+This is purely a technical exploration of what carbon-aware optimization could look like.

 ## 🏗️ Tech Stack